iann838/Pyot/docs/cores/objects.md

 # Objects

-Each model provides classes, and these classes creates instances of Pyot objects.
+Pyot provides many models, each model contains Pyot classes, and these classes creates instances of Pyot objects.
 Different types of Pyot objects has different structure and functionalities.

 Module: `pyot.core.objects`

+{% hint style='info' %}
+This page documents the bases of Pyot classes and objects, for information of models, please go to **Models** page.
+{% endhint %}

 ## Pyot Static

 Base class: `PyotStaticBase`

 Takes a Python data and serialize it into Python objects based on defined type hints of its subclass.
-Attributes may return other Pyot Static objects, these objects are initially not serialized and assigned as an instance of `PyotLazy`, these objects will only be serialized upon first access of the attribute.
+Attributes may return other Pyot Static objects, these objects are initially not serialized, instead are assigned as instances of `PyotLazy`, these objects will only be serialized upon first access of the attribute.

 {% hint style='info' %}
 Some internal info has been hidden, to learn more please review source code instead.